-1.6 Continuous Operations Employees
+1.7 Continuous Operations Employees

-Delaware County runs 24-hour, 365-day a year facilities.
-Due to the nature of the work and the need for continuation of services for 24-hours a day, the County recognizes that continuous operations public safety employees at those facilities require some variation from the standard personnel policy.
+Delaware County runs 24-hour, 365-day a year facility.
+Due to the nature of the work and the need for continuation of services for 24-hours a day, the County recognizes that continuous operations employees at those facilities require some variation from the standard personnel policy.

-Public Safety employees are part of the County's continuous operations and shall deviate from the standard 7- or 8-hour work day to ensure the continuation of services is provided safely and efficiently.
+Public Safety employees are part of the County's continuous operations and shall deviate from the standard 8-hour workday to ensure the continuation of services is provided safely and efficiently.
 A department having continuous operations shall institute a consistent work schedule for said employees.
+Certain limited benefits and standards related to continuous operations departments shall be addressed in separate sections of this Personnel Policy Handbook.